ASTRO logo

 Facts for Kids

-James Prescott Joule was a pivotal 19th-century English physicist known for his foundational work in thermodynamics and the law of conservation of energy.
+James Prescott Joule was an English physicist known for his groundbreaking work in energy and heat, which laid the foundation for modern thermodynamics.

 main image